The Willing Equine

 2016 Buckskin AQHA/APHA Filly

-Somehow I found myself in a position where I didn't want another riding horse just yet, but a picture of this little filly showed up in a private message on Instagram and I instantly fell in love.
+Somehow I found myself in a position where this little filly showed up in a private message on Instagram and I instantly fell in love.
 I already knew two of her yearling half sisters and it just seemed meant to be.
+Especially since she was nearly the identical twin of my beloved mare Tiger.

 River arrived home about three weeks later, directly after weaning.
-She was much younger than I was originally told, and had never been creep fed, so we went through a bit of a rough patch getting her to eat.
-(You wouldn't know it now though by the way she sneaks into the feed room and gets into the bags of feed, the little stinker.)
-But after some initial time for her adjust her training and personality started taking off.
-She's super smart, sassy, and eager to learn.
-She has a bright future ahead of here, and I'm so excited to watch both the physical and mental development of my first foal trained using primarily positive reinforcement.
+She was much younger than I was originally told, her weaning was too sudden, and had never been creep fed, so we went through a very rough period of depression and struggling to get her to eat.
+But after some initial time for her to adjust and recover, her training and personality started taking off.